lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-04-06-PowerShell_-_PowerShell_v5_Preview_available.md

 # New Module: Windows PowerShell OneGet

-<div>The coolest news in my opinion is the module OneGet which allow you to install and uninstall packages.</div><blockquote class="tr_bq"><b>Jeffrey Snover</b> - "... <i>introduces Windows PowerShell OneGet to dramatically simplify finding and installing software on your machines. &nbsp;OneGet works with the community-based software repository called Chocolatey which has over 1,700 unique software packages. &nbsp;Step by step, we are delivering the technologies you need to simplify creating and operating your computing environment..</i>." <a href="http://blogs.technet.com/b/windowsserver/archive/2014/04/03/windows-management-framework-v5-preview.aspx" target="_blank">Source</a></blockquote>
+<div>The coolest news in my opinion is the module OneGet which allow you to install and uninstall packages.</div><blockquote class="tr_bq"><b>Jeffrey Snover</b> - "... <i>introduces Windows PowerShell OneGet to dramatically simplify finding and installing software on your machines.
+OneGet works with the community-based software repository called Chocolatey which has over 1,700 unique software packages.
+Step by step, we are delivering the technologies you need to simplify creating and operating your computing environment..</i>." <a href="http://blogs.technet.com/b/windowsserver/archive/2014/04/03/windows-management-framework-v5-preview.aspx" target="_blank">Source</a></blockquote>
 Here is a list of the cmdlets available to us
 ```
 Get-Command -Module OneGet